 I didn’t use it, but I’m sure it would work fine, too.
 The directions for assembly would be mostly the same, but instead of the sewing machine part, you’d just follow the instructions on the package.

 Are you thinking “wait, I need to know how to do the punch needle part, first!”

 Don’t worry, I got you covered!
-Check out my Punch Needle Tutorial for Beginners right here!
+Check out my Punch Needle with Yarn tutorial right here!

 Note: This pillow does not have a removable cover and is stuffed using poly-fil stuffing.